DONGRYEOLLEE1/Paper/Learning/QLoRA/README.md

 - 4-bit quantization
 - Only use for `KoAlpaca` data, if you wanna other dataset modify a codes or add to dataset processing line
-- Changing a `lora_alpha` value is statistically not-significant.
+- Changing a `lora_alpha` value statistically is not-significant according to original paper and empirical test.
 So, don't tweak a hyperparameter

 Example usage: